 O: The Oprah Magazine (July 2004) The 50 Greatest 'Chick' Flicks—Critic Karen Durbin chose her top-50 female empowerment films.

-The Observer (February 6, 2000) Your most memorable film moments—The British newspaper published the results of a reader poll of favorite film moments in a mainstream list that also leans popular.
+The Observer (February 6, 2000) Your most memorable film moments—The British newspaper published the results of a reader poll of favorite film moments.

 The Observer (December 17, 2006) 50 Lost Movie Classics—A panel of the newspaper's film writers and British filmmakers selected some of their favorite overlooked films.

 The Observer (March 18, 2007) The 50 greatest film soundtracks—The newspaper chose a "star-studded panel of big screen connoisseurs" to rank the top-50 soundtracks in a mainstream leaning list.

 The Observer (July 22, 2007) The last laugh: your favourite 50—The newspaper presented the results of a reader poll of the best comedies.